FelixCasp/digitalizationGermanCounties/README.md

 <!-- Dataset -->
 ## Dataset

-There are four different sources of data in my
+There are four different sources of data in my project

 * Inkar_all_counties -> represents all the counties except kreisfreie städte together with relevant contextual data
 * strata_sample -> the stratified randomly sampled counties populated with the 23 different binary items